linode/apl-docs/docs/for-devs/console/usermgnt.md

 What you need to know about the User Management feature:

 - Only platform administrators can create or delete users.
-Ask your Platform Administrator to create an account for a new Team member.
+Ask your Platform admin to create an account for a new Team member.
 - Platform admin can assign users the Team admin role.
 - Team admins can assign existing users to get access to the Team they administer.
 - Team members are not able to see the User Management section in the menu.
-- A password reset can only be performed by a Platform Administrator.
+- A password reset can only be performed by a Platform admin.

 ## Assinging Users to Teams